 - 1. Turn OFF the computer and unplug the power cord. - 2.
 Remove the onboard battery. - 3.
-Move the jumper cap from pins 1-2 (default) to pins 2-3.
-Keep the cap on pins 2-3 for about 5~10 seconds, then move the cap back to pins 1-2. - 4.
+Move the switch from Disable (default) to Enable.
+Keep the switch on Enable for about 5~10 seconds, then move the switch back to Disable. - 4.
 Reinstall the battery. - 5.
 Plug the power cord and turn ON the computer. - 6.
 Hold down the key during the boot process and enter BIOS setup to re-enter data.

-Except when clearing the RTC RAM, never remove the cap on CLRTC jumper default position.
-Removing the cap will cause system boot failure!
+Except when clearing the RTC RAM, never move the CLRTC switch from its default position, or the system will encounter boot failure!

 - You do not need to clear the RTC when the system hangs due to overclocking.
 For system failure due to overclocking, use the C.P.R.
 (CPU Parameter Recall) feature.
-Shut down and reboot the system so the BIOS can automatically reset parameter settings to default values. - Due to the chipset behavior, AC power off is required to enable C.P.R. function.
-You must turn off and on the power supply or unplug and plug the power cord before rebooting the system.
+Shut down and reboot the system so the BIOS can automatically reset parameter settings to default values. - Due to the chipset limitation, AC power off is required prior using C.P.R. function.
+You must turn off and on the power supply or unplug and plug the power cord before reboot the system.